-One of my things to do on Memorial Day Weekend is to hang out at the Valley Greek Festival in Northridge, California.
-The sounds of Greek music fills the air as dancers and San Fernando Valley locals kick up their heels in joy as they dance.
+One thing I love to do on Memorial Day Weekend is to hang out at the Valley Greek Festival in Northridge, California.
+The sounds of Greek music fill the air as dancers and San Fernando Valley locals kick up their heels in joy as they dance.
 This time, the Festival staff offered an event I couldn’t pass up.
-They did a cooking demonstration on how to roast Greek Style Leg of Lamb and followed it up with a lamb dinner, complete with peas, artichokes, feta, Kalamata olives, roasted potatoes, and a filo dough triangle filled with yummy Greek cheese.
+They did a cooking demonstration on how to roast Greek-Style Leg of Lamb and followed it up with a lamb dinner, complete with peas, artichokes, feta, Kalamata olives, roasted potatoes, and a filo dough triangle filled with yummy Greek cheese.

 - 1-2 large lemons

 - Extra virgin olive oil – Try Greek

 - Oregano preferably Greek – fresh or dry

 - Minced garlic

 - Baby yellow potatoes cut in half

 - Pre-heat the oven to 325-350 degrees (with convection use the lower number)

 - Squeeze lemon juice all over the leg of lamb